gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > **inputs**: `any`[]

-- List of all the form fields
+- List of all the form fields.

 ***